Teacher or Teaching Assistant helping a child with special educational needs draw on a piece of paper in a classroom

 Overview

 This apprenticeship is for those individuals working in primary, secondary, special schools, alternative provision, and further education institutions such as sixth forms and colleges.
+The delivery plan has been particularly designed to support those working with learners with special educational needs and disabilities and learners with social, emotional, and mental health vulnerabilities.
 Teaching Assistants work across all age ranges, supporting all learners.
 They support the class teacher to enhance learners’ progress and development either in groups or individually.
 Teaching Assistants ensure that learners understand their work, know their learning objectives, and display positive learning behaviours to make progress.
 They deliver individual and small group teaching and apply a range of strategies to support learners of different abilities under the professional direction and supervision of a qualified teacher.
-Teaching Assistants may support learners with special educational needs and disabilities and learners with social, emotional, and mental health vulnerabilities.

 What is covered on the course?